April 15, 2020 | Remote Access

 What is the best way for schools to show students what applications are available in a specific lab?

 Currently, organizing stations by lab will help students find appropriate software.
 If they normally access statistics software in the Mathematics or Engineering Lab, they should expect to find it on the computers in that group.
+You can also add a note or a link to a software list in the custom header.

 Does this require VPN access for the remote users?